Sandra Day O'Connor College of Law - Beus Center for Law and Society Snell & Wilmer Plaza

 Students are expected to spend a minimum of between 180-270 hours in the Clinic during the one semester.

-• Fall or Spring Semester – 20 hours per week.
-No externships during the semester and outside work only with prior approval from the director of CL Clinic.
+• Fall or Spring Semester – up to 20 hours per week, depending on credits taken.
+No externships during the semester and outside work only with prior approval from the director of the Clinic.

-• Summer Semester – 27 hours per week.
+• Summer Semester – up to 27 hours per week, depending on credits taken.
 No other classes, externships or outside work during the semester.

 • Included in those hours is a mandatory seminar class of a minimum of five hours per week.